HiPerCoRe/KTT/OnboardingGuide.md

 more.
 Note that the assigned indices remain the same when autotuning applications are launched multiple times on the same computer.
 They change only when the hardware configuration is changed (e.g., new device is added, old device is removed, device driver is reinstalled).
 Also note, that the indices may not be the same across multiple compute APIs (e.g., index for the same device may be different under OpenCL and CUDA).

+The code below demonstrates how information about all available OpenCL platforms and devices is retrieved from KTT.
+In this case, the tuner is created for the first device on the first platform (both platform and device index is 0).

 ```cpp
 ktt::Tuner tuner(0, 0, ktt::ComputeApi::OpenCL);